FAQ

 What can I expect when I call?

-All calls are returned within one business day by one of our psychologists.
-This phone call will usually be brief to obtain basic information but you may request a free phone screening.
+All calls are returned within one business day by our reception department.
+This phone call will usually be brief to obtain basic information and to get your connected with our client portal.
 Please feel free to ask any questions you may have.
 You will be set up with a psychologist that is the best match for you based on your current symptoms and schedule.
 You will be scheduled for an intake, which will be mostly information gathering so your psychologist can determine an appropriate treatment plan for you.
 Within the first 2 or 3 sessions you should have a clear picture of treatment goals and the plan in place to reach those goals.
 It is very important that you feel comfortable expressing your thoughts and concerns to make your therapy experience someone that is meaningful and as helpful as possible.

 Doesn’t everyone get anxious?
 When is anxiety considered a "disorder”?